Poetry by Charles Weld

 up the Assabet in October.
 Tying his boat, he tiptoes

-up from behind, scooping it from
+up from behind, scooping it from a leaning hemlock that grows

 out over the water.
 This owl, wrapped in a handkerchief, goes